tanadelgigante/horde-of-bees/README.md

 ---

-# Hoard of Bees - RSS & Auth Servers
+# Horde of Bees - RSS & Auth Servers

 ## Description

-Hoard of Bees is an application composed of two servers: an authentication server and an RSS server.
+Horde of Bees is an application composed of two servers: an authentication server and an RSS server.
 The authentication server handles authentication via Foursquare, and the RSS server generates and serves an RSS feed based on Foursquare check-ins.

 ## Requirements